jovotech/learn-jovo/tutorials/deploy-to-azure/README.md

 };
 ```

 That's it.
-You're project will now use Cosmos DB as it's database.
+Your project will now use Cosmos DB as its database.

 <!--[metadata]: { "description": "Learn how to deploy your Alexa Skill and Google Action to Azure Functions.", "author": "kaan-kilic", "tags": "Azure, Deployment, Hosting" }-->